 Cognitive Behavioral Therapy (CBT) is a structured and shorter-term therapy model that is highly interactive and collaborative between therapist and patient.

-Cognitive-behavioral therapy ("CBT" or "cognitive therapy") is a systematic and scientifically supported treatment for a variety of mental health problems, such as depression, anxiety, social anxiety, obsessive-compulsive disorder (OCD), and panic disorder.
+The basic idea behind CBT is that emotions are hard to change directly.
+CBT targets emotions by changing the thoughts and behaviors contributing to the distressing emotions.
+This is accomplished through training and practice.
+CBT is an evidence-based treatment that can help treat a variety of mental health problems such as depression, anxiety, social anxiety, obsessive-compulsive disorder (OCD), and panic disorders.
 CBT may also be used to address problems such as relationship concerns, or stress management.